vekatze/neut/book/src/overview.md

 foo(xs-copy, xs) // now `xs` is used once (ignoring the call above to copy it)
 ```

-If you need more, see [the Chapter 3 (Main Ideas)](./main-ideas.md).
+If you need more, see [the Chapter 2 (Main Ideas)](./main-ideas.md).

 ---

 Your brain might be whispering now, *"So we need to, for example, copy the whole list just to get its length?
 Isn't it the end of the world?"*.
-If you hear the voice, you can also check [the Section 3.2 (Noetic Optimization)](./noetic-optimization.md).
+This topic is covered in [the Section 2.3 (Noetic Optimization)](./noetic-optimization.md).
 It might sound fishy, but you'll find that we can actually save the world.
 The idea is adding a new type `&A`, the noema of `A`, which is basically the same as `A` except that it isn't consumed even after using it, and utilize it like a reference in the great ST monad.

 ## Quickstart?